Data-Horde/ytcc-exporter/README.md

 ## Usage
 Simply run `python3 ytcc-exporter.py` followed by a list of space-separated YouTube video IDs, and all community-contributed captioning drafts in all languages will be exported.

+If a channel (or user) url is provided, captions for up to 100 of the last videos are retrieved.